Guidance to having pets in your home

-Leases Holders (including Shared Ownership) & properties sold under Right to Buy and Right to Acquire
+Leaseholders (including shared ownership) and properties sold under Right to Buy and Right to Acquire

 Leaseholders must check their lease and seek our permission prior to homing a pet.
 In all cases, staff should refer to the terms and conditions of the lease in order to determine whether procedure should be applied.

 Customers within Right to Buy and Right to Acquire properties must make an application for permission as covenants relating to the communal parts will still be applicable and therefore permission must be sought.

 - Customers are responsible for the health and welfare of their pets.
 This is referred to as a duty of care under the Animal Welfare Act 2006.
 This includes the proper daily management and healthcare (including control of parasites and vaccinations), a suitable environment and diet, ability to behave normally, and be protected from pain, suffering, injury and disease.